MicrosoftEdge/WebAppsDocs/en-US/win10/CreateHWA.md

 ##All Set!

 After 7 simple steps you've been able to not only turn a website into an app but also access Universal Windows APIs from your hosted JavaScript.
-Thanks for completing the tutorial and we can't wait to see what scenarios you envision next!
+Thanks for completing the tutorial, we can't wait to see what scenarios you envision next!

 <br>